netreplica/templates/README.md

 * `clab/topology.j2`: template for the final Containerlab topology file.
 * `clab/kinds/<kind>.j2`: templates for individual Containerlab node entries in the topology file.
 * `clab/interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind` in Containerlab.
+* `clab/interface_maps/<kind>.j2`: templates for mappings between real interface names and emulated interface names used by the NOS `kind`.
+Not all `kinds` support such mappings.

 Cisco Modeling Labs artifacts: